openziti/ziti-doc/docfx_project/ziti/manage/controller.md

 # Ziti Controller

 The Ziti Controller is the process that coordinates a Ziti network.
-It is responsible for authenticating incoming connections from identities and authorizing identities to services and provides a ReST-based API for other processes to interact with it.
+It is responsible for authenticating incoming connections from identities and authorizing identities to services and provides a RESTful API for other processes to interact with it.

 ### Prerequisite - Database